anu-bazar/drone-detect/README.md

 Libraries and Frameworks used in this project are:

-* Librosa: Used for audio processing and feature extraction.
+* Librosa: audio processing (spectrogram) and feature extraction;
-* Matplotlib: Utilized for visualizing spectrograms.
+* Matplotlib: visualizing spectrograms;
-* NumPy: Used for numerical computations and array manipulations.
+* NumPy: array manipulations;
-* Scikit-learn (Sklearn): Utilized for data splitting and machine learning-related functionalities.
+* Scikit-learn (Sklearn): data splitting and machine learning-related functionalities;
-* PyTorch: Employed for building and training neural network models.
+* PyTorch: building and training neural network models in Tensor format.

 >[!IMPORTANT]
 > The data was split into train/validation/test batches with proportions 80%:10%:10%.